pjambet/blog/content/posts/toy-redis-clojure.md

 ## Keeping the connections open

 Let's now make the server keep the connections open, wait for the clients to send _something_ over the wire, and respond back.
-We will use Clojure's `core/async` library to help with concurrency, for the main reason that I couldn't think of any other solutions to do so.
+We will use Clojure's `core/async` library to help with concurrency, for the main reason that I couldn't think of any other solutions.

 `core/async` [shares a lot with Go's concurrency mechanisms][clj-and-go-sitting-in-a-tree] with couroutines, so if you read the previous entry in this series, this should all look pretty familiar.